LawrenceLiao/Consignment/README.md

 * Navigate the root folder /consignment under the command line
 * Run the command to build the whole project: **gradle clean build**
-* Run the command to start the application: **java -jar ./build/libs/consignment-0.0.1-SNAPSHOT.jar**
+* Either run the command to start the application: **java -jar ./build/libs/consignment-0.0.1-SNAPSHOT.jar**
+* Or run **docker-compose up**, then application and postgres DB are both up and running

 ## How to access the spring boot restful application
-* Please use postman to test the API
+* Please use **Postman** to test the API
-* You can access via the URL below:
+* You can access via the URL below with **POST** Http Method:
 `http://localhost:8080/consignment/connot-number`
-* Send a JSON body along with the request to the URL.
+* Send a JSON Body along with the request to the URL.
 Here is an example of data sent.
 ```
 {
   "carrierName":"FreightmateCourierCo",